-When the family arrived at Auschwitz-Birkenau, Joseph's sisters, mother, and brothers Lazar and

-Jacob were killed in the gas chambers.
+When the family arrived at Auschwitz-Birkenau, Joseph's sisters, mother, and brothers Lazar and Jacob were killed in the gas chambers.
 Joseph, his father, and his brother, Abraham, were selected for forced labor.
 A couple of weeks later, the three were transported to Dachau.
 Joseph performed various construction jobs at Kaufering, Lager IV, a sub-camp of Dachau.
 He was only there for a couple of months before he and his father and brother were transferred to Landshut, another concentration camp in Germany.

-as a was transferred back to Kaufering without his father and brother.
+The camp was later closed and the three were sent to Mühldorf, a satellite camp of Dachau.
+There, Joseph caught typhus and in the Spring 1945, was transferred back to Kaufering without his father and brother.
 Although he was very ill, Joseph was forced on a death march to a different satellite camp of Dachau, München-Allach, where he was later liberated by the United States Army in early Summer 1945.
-After liberation, Joseph was taken to a hospital in Allach Cormany.
-His brother and father found him